fluxcd/helm-operator/docs/how-to/upgrade-to-ga.md

 # Upgrade from beta (>=0.5.0) to stable (>=1.0.0)

-Due to the Flux CD project joining the CNCF Sandbox and the API becoming stable, the Helm operator has undergone changes that necessitate some changes to your `HelmRelease` resources.
+Due to the Flux CD project joining the CNCF Sandbox and the API becoming stable, the Helm Operator has undergone changes that necessitate some changes to your `HelmRelease` resources.

-The central difference is that the Helm operator now works with resources of the kind `HelmRelease` in the API version `helm.fluxcd.io/v1`, the format of the resource is backwards compatible.
+The central difference is that the Helm Operator now works with resources of the kind `HelmRelease` in the API version `helm.fluxcd.io/v1`, the format of the resource is backwards compatible.